Shih Tzu Food List: What Can Shih Tzu Eat and Not Eat?

 That's when The Shih Tzu Guide was born.

 This blog is more than just a collection of tips.
-It's a personal journey—a growing archive of everything I've learned while raising Cooper, who's now five years old and joining us on hikes and family adventures.
+It's a personal journey.
+A growing archive of everything I've learned while raising Cooper, who's now almost six years old and joining us on hikes and family adventures.

 Whether you're dealing with skin issues, food sensitivities, or just want to know if your Shih Tzu can join you on the trail, I'm here to help.